Automated Supply Chain Control Tower with Python

 Would you like to automatically send the visuals presented above with the comment area in a clean HTML email?

-There is a solution for this presented in an article published a few days ago.
+A solution to this is presented in an article published a few days ago.

-You just have to plug your tool into the script that you can find in the GitHub repository shared in this article.
+You just have to plug your tool into the script in the GitHub repository shared in the article.

-This method is using SMTP library of python with a simple HTML template.
+This method uses a SMTP library of Python with a simple HTML template.

 Automate Operational Reports Distribution in HTML Emails using Python